akanksha-sc/gem5-blog/README.md

 # Towards Full-System Heterogeneous Simulation in gem5

 As SoC architectures grow increasingly heterogeneous, they now integrate not only CPUs and GPUs but also tightly coupled programmable accelerators tailored for specific workloads.
 These accelerators are critical for emerging domains such as mobile inference, AR/VR, real-time vision, and edge analytics.
 Unlike traditional CPU-GPU systems, modern heterogeneous platforms demand fine-grained coordination among diverse compute engines, shared memory subsystems, and software-managed execution models.
-Capturing these interactions requires a cycle-accurate, full-system simulator.
+Capturing these interactions requires a cycle-level, full-system simulator.

 While gem5 has long supported detailed CPU simulation and, more recently, full-system GPU modeling, support for programmable accelerators remained external via tools like gem5-SALAM—built on gem5 v21.1.
 Although SALAM added accelerator-specific capabilities such as cycle-level datapath modeling, memory-mapped scratchpads, and hardware synthesis integration, it was isolated from the mainline.
 As a result, it could not leverage recent ISA, memory system, or configuration infrastructure updates, nor benefit from upstream validation.